 Reps.
 Chu and Buchanan Introduce Tax Fix for Performing Artists

 Washington, DC — Reps.
-Judy Chu (CA-27) and Vern Buchanan (FL-16) today introduced legislation to update the Qualified Performing Artist (QPA) tax deduction which helps artists deduct the costs of work-related expenses.
-The Tax Cuts and Jobs Act eliminated the ability to claim miscellaneous itemized deductions, which previously allowed these artists to deduct their work expenses.
+Judy Chu (CA-27) and Vern Buchanan (FL-16) today reintroduced legislation to update the Qualified Performing Artist (QPA) tax deduction which helps artists deduct the costs of work-related expenses.
+The Tax Cuts and Jobs Act of 2017 eliminated the ability to claim miscellaneous itemized deductions, which previously allowed these artists to deduct their work expenses.
 The elimination of these deductions has caused many artists to pay thousands more in taxes.
 The Performing Artist Tax Parity Act corrects this problem by updating the thresholds of the Qualified Performing Artists Deduction to allow more lower and middle-income artists to utilize it.
 Reps.
-Chu, Buchanan and the Actors Equity Union issued the following statements:
+Chu and Buchanan and endorsing organizations issued the following statements:

-“The overwhelming majority of performing artists are lower-income and middle-class Americans struggling to make ends meet,” said Rep. Buchanan.
-“Congresswoman Chu and I are fighting to update this 30-year-old law to deliver needed tax relief for performing artists in Southwest Florida and elsewhere.”
+“The overwhelming majority of performing artists are lower-income and middle-class Americans struggling to make ends meet, while simultaneously pursuing their passions,” said Rep. Buchanan.
+“It’s past time to update this 30-year-old law to deliver needed tax relief for performing artists in Southwest Florida and across the country.”